joshua-8/Derivs_Limiter/README.md

 `void setVelAccelLimits(float velLim, float accLim)`

+`float getPosition()`

 `float getVelocity()`

-`float getAcceleration()`

-`float getPosition()`
+`float getAcceleration()` _for debugging, do not expect this to be smooth (and high decellerations aren't shown)

+_**Velocity and/or acceleration limits can be set as INFINITY in order to have no limit.**_

 ## Notes:

 During the part of the profile where velocity is decreased, the acceleration is a bit "spiky" as the code switches back and forth across the threshold for whether or not it needs to start decelerating.
+Acceleration should not be used directly, only position and velocity are really valid.

 [This sketch](https://gist.github.com/joshua-8/3209f2f400a0e68dead911b8743fc5f0) made with [Processing](https://processing.org/) uses the same formula as I made for this library.